nihalzown/Cryptocraft/readme.md

 # 🔐 CryptoCraft

 **CryptoCraft** is a modern web application that bridges the gap between complex cryptographic mathematics and user-friendly design.
-It allows users to encrypt text using a variety of algorithms—ranging from ancient historical ciphers to modern military-grade standards.
+It features a sleek dark-themed interface and allows users to encrypt text using a variety of algorithms—ranging from ancient historical ciphers to modern military-grade standards.

+## ✨ Features

+- 🎨 **Modern Dark UI**: Beautiful dark-themed interface with green accent colors
+- 🔄 **Real-time Processing**: Instant encryption with live feedback
+- ⚡ **Multiple Algorithms**: Support for classical and modern encryption methods
+- 🛡️ **Error Handling**: Clear error messages and validation
+- 📱 **Responsive Design**: Works seamlessly across different screen sizes
+- 🔗 **RESTful API**: Clean backend API for easy integration

 ## 🏗️ Architecture